 The Gamification for remembrance Training course that was held in Bulgaria in October 2023, had as its main objective to provide participants with tools and resources to address democratic memory through non-formal education, inserting itself within the human rights framework.
 The final objective was to train them to develop a detective game in order to raise awareness about the totalitarian pasts of the various participating countries.

-With the knowledge acquired during the course in Bulgaria and the previous historical research, the process of developing the detective game begins.
-This phase not only involves detailed planning but also the actual realization of the game itself.
-Game tests will be conducted with 3 groups, including approximately 20 participants per team.
-The aim of this stage is to evaluate its operation, identify any errors or areas of expansion, with the aim of perfecting the detective game.
+With the knowledge acquired during the course in Bulgaria and the previous historical research, the process of developing the detective game began.
+This phase not only involved detailed planning, but also the actual realization of the game itself.

-Transparency and the active participation of participants will be key to fine-tuning the game and ensuring that it accurately reflects the specific historical and social aspects of the Catalan context.
-This testing process will be essential to ensure that the detective game is not only an immersive and entertaining educational experience, but also an effective tool for the transmission of democratic memory to the participants.
+Transparency and the active participation of participants were the key to fine-tuning the game and ensuring that it accurately reflects the specific historical and social aspects of the Catalan context.
+This testing process was essential to ensure that the detective game is not only an immersive and entertaining educational experience, but also an effective tool to work on remembrance and promote democratic values.

 Key participants in the project include educators, with a particular focus on teachers of history, philosophy, ethics and religion at the secondary level.
 This collective will play a fundamental role as transmission agents, bringing the project to the classrooms and directly influencing the training of young people.